googleforgames/quilkin/CONTRIBUTING.md

 When submitting pull requests, make sure to do the following:

-- Format all Go code with [rustfmt](https://github.com/rust-lang/rustfmt).
+- Format all Rust code with [rustfmt](https://github.com/rust-lang/rustfmt).
 - Remove trailing whitespace.
 Many editors will do this automatically.
 - Ensure any new files have [a trailing newline](https://stackoverflow.com/questions/5813311/no-newline-at-end-of-file)